pgilad/remove-and-do/README.md

 # remove-and-do

-> Remove a collection from context and run an action on removed item
+> Remove an item from a collection and run an action on removed item

 ## Installation